 - Sometimes you may see an ‘access denied’ message instead of the ‘403 forbidden error’ message on WordPress.
 So do not get confused.

 - Sometimes WordPress shows messages like: ‘access to your domain.com was denied’ message.

-- You may also get an error message which reads- ‘you don’t have authorization to view this page’ while you try to visit any particular page on your WordPress website.
+- You may also get an error message which reads- ‘you don’t have the authorization to view this page’ while you try to visit any particular page on your WordPress website.

 Culprits behind 403 forbidden error in WordPress:

 - The first and the most predictable reason is the plug-ins are not managed properly.
 Sometimes some WordPress security plug-ins can block the IP address.
-And sometimes the whole range of IP address can get blocked too.
+And sometimes the whole range of IP addresses can get blocked too.
 This can happen when the security plug-ins of your WordPress website consider them to be malicious.
 That’s why managing WordPress plug-ins becomes important.

 - Another reason can be the wrong file permissions on your server.